Pervious Concrete Pavement Flexural Strength: Comprehensive Guide

 Are there any limitations to using pervious concrete pavement?

-Yes, if not properly designed or installed, pervious concrete can be less effective in areas with high sediment loads or where soil conditions do not support adequate drainage.
+If not designed or installed correctly, pervious concrete may struggle in areas with high sediment loads or where the soil doesn’t allow for good drainage.